erebox/text-adventure-engine/README.md

-# text-adventure-engine
+# Text Adventure Engine

-Text Adventure Engine based on json formatted file
+Text Adventure Engine based on json formatted file.

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.